 The committee is comprised of members of the Faculty, staff, students, and individuals appointed by the President of the College.
 The composition of the committee complies with the requirements of Article 129-A of NYS Education Law §6431 (i.e., half of the committee members are female; students comprise one-third of the committee, one-third are Faculty, and one-third are appointed to serve on the committee by the President of the College).
-For a listing of committee members, please see the Director of Operations (see Appendix K for Office Locations).
+For a listing of committee members, please see the Director of Operations (by emailing doo@libi.edu).